marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 #### Barcoding/Indexing PCR

-1. The indexing PCR included Promega Master mix, 0.5 µM of each Illumina Nextera UDI primer and 2 µl of template DNA (cleaned amplicon from the first PCR reaction) for a total volume of 25 µL
+1. The indexing PCR (PCR2) included Promega Master mix, 0.5 µM of each Illumina Nextera UDI primer, and 2 µl of template DNA (cleaned amplicon from the first PCR reaction) for a total volume of 25 µL
-2. Thermocycling conditions consisted of an initial denaturation of 95 °C for 3 minutes followed by 8 cycles of  95 °C for 30 sec, 55 °C for 30 seconds and 72 °C for 30 seconds.
+2. Thermocycling conditions consisted of an initial denaturation of 95 °C for 3 minutes, followed by 8 cycles of  95 °C for 30 sec, 55 °C for 30 seconds, and 72 °C for 30 seconds.

 **Primer Sequences Used**: Illumina Nextera UDI primer sequences